CRITICAL CARE HOME PAGE

 We have a separate medicine kardex with a section for drug infusions for use while patients are within critical care.

-You will notice that the ICU Kardex is already pre-printed with some of the commonly used drugs.
+You will notice that the ICU Kardex for infusions is already pre-printed with some of the commonly used drugs.
 Please ensure that you complete the prescription, sign and date it.

 Handover sheets